Audio Mastering Engineer in Hertfordshire & Cambridgeshire

 FAQs about mastering services

 More often than not the track may hit the nail on the head for you first time, but if there’s something missing for you we can take a look.
 My rule of thumb is this – if we’re going passed 3 revisions then there is likely to be a wider issue at play, probably from the original mix.
 If I think there’s something that affects the overall master and you have access to the original mix then I’ll ask you to see if it’s possible to tweak it prior to mastering.

-Why is it so affordable?
+Why is it only £20 per track?

 The top mastering engineers require higher fees – and rightly so, as they have decades of experience and incredible high end equipment costing tens of thousands.
 If you have the budget as well as an excellently mixed track this is your best option.
 But if you don’t have a sizeable wallet then I can help.
 Working from my home studio, my overheads are smaller, with a range of multiple software tools and plugins.
 I may not have the extensive portfolio and Grammy-award-winning highlights of the greats, but I do have a degree in music as well 15 years experience performing in bands, playing alongside artists and writing and recording songs.
 Plus, I love what I do and I want to help out other musicians without breaking the bank.